quru/qis/deploy/docker/postgres/README.md

 ### To run with QIS

-Use the application's `Composefile` to run this container in combination with the others.
+Use the application's `docker-compose.yml` to run this container in combination with the others.